pelavarre/less-beeps/easter-eggs.md

     not to also step down
 + Press any of ← ↑ → ↓ to move the Cursor off of the Gameboard,
     not only inside
-+ Don't expect ⌥← and ⌥→ to move the Cursor, because they come in coded as ⎋B and ⎋F
-+ Do expect ⇧Fn← to leap into the far Northwest, because it comes in coded as ⎋[⇧H by macOS Terminal, or as ⎋[1;2H by macOS iTerm2

 And so on and on and on

+Toss in this Easter Egg, and you can pick Terminals apart by how they behave

+Look for choices held in common, as minimum standards

++ Do expect ⎋C to leap into the far Northwest and wipe the Screen
++ Do expect ⎋8 to leap back to where you last said ⎋7, and initially to the Northwest Corner

+Look for happy surprises at a macOS Terminal

++ Do expect ⎋L to leap into the far Northwest of a macOS Terminal,
++ Do expect ⇧Fn← to leap into the far Northwest of a macOS Terminal, because there that comes in coded as ⎋[⇧H
++ Do expect ⇧Fn→ to go Far West and a bit North across a macOS Terminal, because there that comes in coded as ⎋[⇧F,

+Look for sad surprises

++ Don't expect ⌥← and ⌥→ to move the Cursor around a macOS Terminal, because there they come in coded for Emacs as ⎋B and ⎋F

 Please do tell us which surprises are worth mentioning here?